unconv/php-localhost-ssl/README.md

 `serveit example.com 8080 443`

-You can then acces https://example.com in your browser and it will point to the PHP built in server in the folder where you ran the `serveit` script.
-Or user your local machine IP adress to enable HTTPS access for any device on your local network (smartphone or other):
+You can then access https://example.com in your browser and it will point to the PHP built-in server in the folder where you ran the `serveit` script.

+If you use your local machine IP address instead of a domain, you can enable HTTPS access for any device on your local network (smartphone or other):

 `serveit 192.168.1.10 8080 443`

 ## How to use it with WordPress